CultureAsData-UIUC/is310-fall-2024/_schedule/03-histories-of-culture-and-computing.md

 ## Additional Materials

 - Mcpherson, Tara.
 “Why Are the Digital Humanities So White?: Or Thinking the Histories of Race and Computation.”
 In *Debates in the Digital Humanities*, edited by Matthew K. Gold, 139–60.
-University of Minnesota Press​⬤
+University of Minnesota Press​.

+## Assignments

+- Complete Initial Interest Survey (link available on Canvas)